nahtigalsolovej/otus-qajs-course-072020/README.txt

 # otus-qajs-course-072020

-This project for otus qa js course
+Project for otus qa js course.
+You need to install npm and codeceptJS to work with this project.